-Although the lower nontidal watershed management plan predates the Riverkeeper report described in Chapter 2.0, the water quality data provided by improved stormwater management, low impact development, and use of green infrastructure.
-A selection of specific recommendations includes:
+Although the lower nontidal watershed management plan predates the Riverkeeper report described in Chapter 2.0, the water quality data provided by

 Riverkeeper is consistent with the statement in the watershed management plan that water quality is moderately impacted.
 The potential sources of pollution identified are both nonpoint sources and point sources.